Zane-/Zane-.github.io/docs/getting_started/index.md

 ---
 # Getting Started

-Before you start learning how to code, let's get a proper development environment going.
+Before you start learning how to code, let's set up our development environment.

 ## Windows